dsrw/enu/README.md

 it to be moved, and will shift everything over 0.5m, allowing most builds to rotate in a balanced way.
 There will also be a command to move the draw point (and thus the pivot point) in the exact center of a build.

-### Moving child builds from a parent build
+### REPL?

-Creating a child build with a parent build, then attempting to move the child causes the child to disappear.
-I have no idea why.
-This will be fixed.
+We need a way to switch worlds without editing a config file.
+Adding a REPL may be the easiest way to accomplish this, and is something I wanted to add anyway.

 ### Testing and bug fixes